PaulAngus/cloudstack-docs/docs/source/adminguide/networking/virtual_private_cloud_config.rst

       Private Cloud-enabled.
 A Virtual Private Cloud (VPC) is a private, isolated part of CloudStack.
 A VPC can have its own virtual network topology that resembles a traditional physical network.
-      For more information on VPCs, see `"About Virtual Private Clouds" <#about-virtual-private-clouds>`_.
+      For more information on VPCs, see :ref: `about-vpc`.

    -  **Specify VLAN**: (Isolated guest networks only) Indicate whether a VLAN should be specified when this offering is used.